Azure/vm-scale-sets/preview/encryption/readme.md

 ```

 ## Supported regions
-VMSS encryption is rolling out to Azure regions.
-It is currently available in:
+VMSS encryption preview is now available in all public Azure regions.
-- West US 2

 ### Using Templates
 1. Create a KeyVault in the same subscription and region as the VMSS